 “Now is the time for all good barflies to come to the aid of the party, since Erskine Gwynne crashed in with his Boulevardier Cocktail: 1/3 Campari, 1/3 Italian Vermouth, 1/3 Bourbon whisky,” writes McElhone.

 The original recipe is a perfect balance, but many bartenders add their own touch – an extra ounce of whiskey, a blend of different Vermouth varieties, or a lemon twist as opposed to the orange.

 Bob Eidson, publisher of the Bourbon Review and proprietor Belle’s Cocktail Lounge in Lexington, Kentucky, tried a barrel-aged version with Buffalo Trace as a nod to Kentucky’s Bourbon heritage.
 “We enjoyed bringing back this Barrel Aged interpretation.
-It was a hit with the #KY225 event we had, celebrating KY’s 225th anniversary.
-‘Negroni Week’ had just passed, and we were looking for an iconic cocktail to set back in our 5-liter barrels; so we turned to the Boulevardier,” says Eidson.
+It was a hit with the #KY225 event last summer, celebrating KY’s 225th anniversary.
+Last year’s ‘Negroni Week’ had just passed, and we were looking for an iconic cocktail to set back in our 5-liter barrels; so we turned to the Boulevardier,” says Eidson.
 “It was a little risky, because a barrel can ‘round out’ a cocktail, thus softening the distinctive flavor profile which is synonymous with the Boulevardier.
 But it simply tasted amazing, even if the distinctive profile was softened by the barrel.”